Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 > This server also requires to NOT have a sudo configuration with `requirestty` set.

+Please be aware that a change in Postgres configuration (e.g. pg_hba) can trigger a service restart and application downtime.
+For this reason you may want to run the playbook only during a scheduled maintenance window.

 If you'd prefer to use an external database server you can override the `repo_db_url` variable.

 An example custom database url is shown below: